andrei-akopian/Image-to-ANSI-Converter/README.md

 `-char --characters` enter string of characters to be used in the art instead of the default one sorted light to dark.

 `-charf --characterfile` enter filename.txt with characters to be used sorted light to dark.

+`-nbg --nobackground` creates an image with only the symbols colored.
+A custom background color can be entered eg: `-nbg=255;255;255`.

+`-nfg --noforeground` creates an image without symbols, only background pixels

 ## Palettes
 Pallets allow the image to be created using a specific palette.
 Combined with contrast breaks it can allow to make nice images.
 It also has an option for specific patterns, those can be used to manipulate the program into outputing a file formatted into something not associated with ANSI.